rjlmacfarlane/friends-list/README.md

 ## Getting Started

-- Install all dependencies (see below) using the `npm install` command.
+- Install all dependencies (see below) using the `bundle install` command.
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server using the `rails -b 0.0.0.0` command.

 ## How to Use